 Origins of the Libyans

-The presence of proto-Berber peoples from prehistory is evident in Saharan caves, where rock paintings depicting diverse megafaunal life point to evidence that before the desertification of the Sahara, northern Africa was a lush and resource-rich region populated by hunter-gatherer societies.
+The presence of proto-Berber peoples from prehistoric times is evident in Saharan caves, where rock paintings depicting diverse megafaunal life point to evidence that before the desertification of the Sahara, North Africa was a lush and resource-rich region populated by hunter-gatherer societies.
 The basal two deities of Berber cosmology - a solar figure and a lunar one - are loosely analogous to those of the Egyptians, suggesting a common cultural origin.
 According to Herodotus, who in his Histories wrote of the Berbers in 430 BCE,

 They sacrifice to the Sun and Moon, but not to any other god.
 This worship is common to all the Libyans.
 (IV, 198)

 In common with pre-Abrahamic Middle Eastern peoples, the importance of rocks was a major theme in Berber tradition.
 Some stone-cut mausoleums, such as the Roman-era Royal Mausoleum of Mauritania, built by Berber kings in traditional style, remain intact today.
 The Berber veneration of stone structures, which included the burial of the dead under outcroppings or erected monuments, was akin to such practices as the Nabatean pilgrimage to the Black Stone at Mecca's Kaaba and the Arabian Hutaymi people's worship of the great boulder Al-Weli abu Ruzuma.
 Similarities in tradition and language point to an ancient proto-Afroasiatic cultural center from which these groups dispersed.